Stanford-Blockchain-Club/opt-voting/opt-voting-app/README.md

 ## Usage

-1. Choose a voting mechanism (Single Selection, Quadratic, or Mean)
+1. Choose a voting mechanism (Quadratic, Mean, or Median)
 2. Configure simulation parameters
 3. Either import a custom preference matrix or generate a random one
 4. Run the simulation to visualize outcomes